ProKarma-Inc/TAP-readmissions-reduction/data-science-on-TAP.md

 ```
 There is an entire sub-field of data analysis devoted to imputation of missing data, however, three common methods for imputing missing values are using the mean or median value of a column, replacing it with zero, or dropping it entirely.
 You can also perform tests to see if the missing values are missing at random or if there is a statisitcally significant number of missing values -- thereby necessitating a prudent imputation stratedgy, e.g. mean, meadian, or fitting a model that can identify a pattern from the other data fields to try and learn what is likely to be in a good value for the missing fields.

-Encode categorical variables as numeric values for ingestion by an algorithm.
+The last step we want to take before starting the modeling process is to encode categorical variables.
+Many classifiers can handle cariables that are categorical as well as continuous.
+An example of a categorical variables is `GENDER` which -- in this dataset -- can only take the values of `M` or `F`.
+An example of a continuous variable is `AGE` which can take any value greater than 0.
+To encode `GENDER`, `M` can be represented by a `0` and `F` can be represented by a `1`.

 PySpark has a built-in feature called `StringIndexer` that can be very useful for this purpose.
 The `StringIndexer` will take as input a column of string valued rows and replace them with numerical values, e.g. all instances `Cat` are replaced with a `0.0` and `Dog` with a `1.0`.

 I am choosing to not use this feature because `StringIndexer` will repalce the most frequently encounter value with `0.0` and the next most frequent value with `1.0`, and so on.
 Since some of my categorical features are very uncommon, they may end up being represented differently between different training and testing splits during cross validation.
 To ensure consistency in how categorical values are encoded, I will manually manually specify the encodings.